usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-java-sdk.rst

 	ApplianceOSProfileDelegate aospDelegate = new ApplianceOSProfileDelegate(connector);
 	osProfile = aospDelegate.create(this.appliance, osProfile);

-Extra packages can be added to the appliance template´s os profile.
+Extra packages can be added to the appliance template's OS profile.

 .. code-block:: java